udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

 ### Setting up Nexus repository
 * Make sure the Nexus server is up and running.
 Access the service using its IP on port 8081 (refer [_Nexus set up in CI-pipeline-flow md file_](CI-pipeline-flow.md))
+    - Settings --> Repositories (there will be some default repositories) --> click on `create repository`